Converters From Direct Current To Alternating Current

 The appliance market has adapted to the majority of users and we can find any appliance with 220 volts of alternating current.
 Therefore, getting reliable, quality, and reasonably priced appliances that work at low voltage and direct current is more difficult.

-Therefore, there is a need for equipment that converts direct currents with low voltage values into alternating currents of 220 volt voltage values.
+Therefore, equipment is needed to transform the direct current currents with low voltage values into alternating currents of voltage values of 220 volts.
 These are the inverters (also known as inverters or converters).
 Today, there are available thanks to advances in technology with GTO transistors.

-Converters direct current / alternating current (inverters, inverters) can convert the 12, 24, 48 volt direct current produced by the solar panels and stored in the battery, in alternating current of 125 or 220 V (currently, 230 V) , like the one normally used in places where the conventional electricity grid is.
+The direct current / alternating current converters (inverters, inverters) can convert the 12, 24, 48 volt direct current produced by the solar panels and stored in the battery, in alternating current of 125 or 220 V (currently, 230 V), like the one normally used in places where the conventional electricity grid is.

 Advantages and disadvantages of converters

-- This is the type of current that is used throughout the world and, therefore, gives a point of normality.
+- It is the type of current that is used throughout the world and, therefore, gives a point of normality.

 - Facilitates the purchase of appliances to access those that are more efficient.